TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Cross-Seed

 The act of [seeding](#seeder) the same torrent files or data across multiple [trackers](#tracker) without re-downloading.
-It also refers to a [software application of the same name](https://www.cross-seed.org){:target="\_blank" rel="noopener noreferrer"} that automates this process. `Cross-Seed` and `crossseed` or `xseed` often refer to the application, while `cross seed` or `xseed` can refer to the action.
+It also refers to a [software application of the same name](https://www.cross-seed.org){:target="\_blank" rel="noopener noreferrer"} that automates this process.

+`Cross-Seed` and `crossseed` or `xseed` often refer to the application, while `cross seed` or `xseed` can refer to the action.

 ### Custom Format

+!!!info

-**Also known as: CF**
+    Also known as: CF

 A feature that uses pattern matching on a release, based on the information implied through the release name on the corresponding indexer during a search.
 Users can customize patterns to match a Custom Format, and Custom Formats can then be assigned scores individually in each [Quality Profile](#quality-profile).

 After the release has been imported, the Custom Format score will be updated to match the properties of the actual media file, rather than strictly by its original naming alone.

 ---